Fraser Aird

-Fraser Aird (born 2 February 1995) is a Canadian professional soccer player who plays as a midfielder for Cavalry FC.
+Fraser Aird (born 2 February 1995) is a Canadian professional soccer player who plays as a midfielder for Calgary Foothills FC in the Alberta Premier League.
 Aird has also played for the Canada national team.

 Early life

 Aird is a boyhood fan of his former club Rangers due to his Scottish, Rangers-supporting parents emigrating to Canada in 1987.

 Aird signed as a youth for Rangers at the age of sixteen.
 Within a year at the club he worked his way from the under-17 squad to the under-19 squad.